somsagar07/FailureShiftRL/Reviewer FgEh/README.md

 <p align="center">
   <img src="../images/figure9.jpg" alt="Failure landscape and search on adversarially trained model.">
   <br>
-  <em>Figure 1: Failure landscape and search on adversarially trained model</em>
+  <em>Figure 2: Visualization of failure landscape and search on adversarially trained model</em>
 </p>
 <p align="center">
   <img src="../images/figure7.png" style="width:50%;" alt="Failure landscape of AlexNet (Adversarially trained on FGSM) with rotation, darkening and saturation actions.">
   <br>
-  <em>Figure 2: Failure landscape of AlexNet (Adversarially trained on FGSM) with rotation, darkening and saturation actions.</em>
+  <em>Figure 3: Failure landscape of AlexNet (Adversarially trained on FGSM) with rotation, darkening and saturation actions.</em>
 </p>

 Our analysis revealed that while adversarial training techniques like FGSM enhance model robustness, they primarily do so by altering samples close to the decision boundary.
-This phenomenon is evident from the above figure where points near the original image coordinate (0, 0, 0) exhibit greater resilience to failure compared to those positioned further away.
+This phenomenon is evident from the Figure 3 where points near the original image coordinate (0, 0, 0) exhibit greater resilience to failure compared to those positioned further away.
 Despite the relative safety of nearby perturbations, we discovered that the model remains susceptible to failures at more distant points, as exemplified by the instance marked with a yellow circle at the coordinate (3, 4, 4).

 <p align="center">
   <img src="../images/figure8.png" style="width:50%;" alt="Failure landscape of AlexNet (Adversarially trained on FGSM) with rotation, darkening and saturation actions.">
   <br>
-  <em>Figure 3: Failure landscape of AlexNet (Adversarially trained on FGSM) with rotation, darkening and FGSM actions.</em>
+  <em>Figure 4: Failure landscape of AlexNet (Adversarially trained on FGSM) with rotation, darkening and FGSM actions.</em>
 </p>

-Even when model is trained on adversarial samples and tested against the same adversarial attack we notice even though the models becomes more resilient to the adversarial samples there might be more samples which the model is more likely to fail as shown in the above figure at which furthers our hypothesis that a summarize step is needed before reconstruction of the decision boundary.
+Even when model is trained on adversarial samples and tested against the same adversarial attack we notice even though the models becomes more resilient to the adversarial samples there might be more samples which the model is more likely to fail (as shown in Figure 4) at which furthers our hypothesis that a summarize step is needed before reconstruction of the decision boundary.

 ## Q7.
 Is there some way you can categorize the observed failure cases?
 Failures are already classified on the bases of action space as seen in **Fig 2** of the paper.
 Please refer to the **Appendix E.5** to see additional failure modes on different models.
 Also, each mode clearly defines a distinct mean and standard deviation.
 This categorization based on action space helps with making further actions in the downstream applications (e.g., legislative bodies or engineers).

-As for the weakness specified we use both count and entropy metrics, capitalizing on count's effectiveness in our **discrete action space** with binary outcomes(fail or not fail) and employing entropy to quantify decision-making randomness, ensuring a robust evaluation.
+As for the weakness specified we use both count and entropy metrics, capitalizing on count's effectiveness in our **discrete action space** with binary outcomes (fail or not fail) and employing entropy to quantify decision-making randomness, ensuring a robust evaluation.